raul-sauco/ramo-space-shooter/README.md

 In this case, I think the visual part of the game is going to be very important, it makes sense to build the basic functionality first, without worrying too much about the looks, and then try imagery on to see what it looks like when the game is running.

-We will start by creating a `Player` GameObject and giving it a controller.
-From the beginning we are going to give the game a **mobile first** approach, so the game will get mobile controls and any actions available have to be operable by touch.

 The objective is to create a space shooter that runs in an open world where the player has to complete one mission per level.
 As the player approaches the level's objective, it will become harder to survive.

 Levels should be progressively harder.
 The player should be able to learn about the enemies in earlier levels to help survive later levels.

+We will start by creating a `Player` GameObject and giving it a controller.
+From the beginning we are going to give the game a **mobile first** approach, so the game will get mobile controls and any actions available have to be operable by touch.

+Next will come the _backdrop_ the game is set against, we can keep the backdrop small and make it follow the player using some _parallax_ technique.

+After that we will add enemies with different characteristics.

+Then we can create a UI.

+Last step would be to add details, music, sound effects, improve the lighting, check physics work as expected and other post-production aspects.

+Once we have a few basic blocks, creating new levels should be easy:

+- Create a new scene.
+- Drop a few components.
+- Adjust a few parameters in the scene, from the editor if possible.

+Ideally, that should be all that is needed to create new playable levels.

 ## Work done.